JosteinSydnes/sim-arsrapport/README.md

 ### sim-arsrapport ###

 ### Description ###
+Annual Report for SIM.
-Repository for Oktan stord and Oktan Stavanger for cooporation on this project.
+Repository for cooporation between Oktan stord and Oktan Stavanger.

 ### What is this repository for? ###
-* Reveal.js presentation for SIM.
 * Annual Report for SIM.
 * Easy cooperation between Oktan departments.

 ### Set up ###
-* Clone to your local webserver
+* Clone-Branch-Fork to your local webserver.
+* Presentation data in index.php.
+* Styles are written in sass.
 * Have fun!

 ### Contribution ###
-* This is a repo (private) for Oktan Stord and Oktan Stavanger.
+* Project is based on reveal.js and other libs.
 * Only for Oktan developers.
 * See Contact for questions.

 ### Contact ###
-* Øyvind Eikeland oyvind.eikelandæoktan.no
+* Øyvind Eikeland oyvind.eikeland@oktan.no
 * Jon Arne Tjelta jon.tjelta@oktan.no